Family Food Garden may collect a share of sales or other compensation from the links on this page.

 That’s a lot of work not really needed.
 You’ll rarely have fantastic soil under your grass so you’re better to build above the grass and use sheet mulching/lasagna gardening instead.

-You lay cardboard over your grass and then add layers of compost, soil, decomposed manure, browns and greens etc to build up your soil.
+You lay cardboard over your grass and then add layers of compost, soil, decomposed manure, browns and greens etc. to build up your soil.

-Biodiversity for Pest Control
+Permaculture Biodiversity for Pest Control

 One beneficial aspect of permaculture gardening is to increase biodiversity.
 Why is this important?
 If you increase biodiversity you can increase the natural predators of your pests to reduce your yield loss.